 Location: Mountain Point, Virgin Gorda, BVI

 This morning after a hearty breakfast of oatmeal and an assortment of succulent fruit, we had a pin rail orientation.
-This was a race to test the shipmates knowledge on the location of lines as well as an included lesson in hydration.
-We separated everyone into two groups, odds and evens, and our first mate, Tor, would call out a line and then the first person in line would have to speed walk (no running on deck) to the correct pin the fastest.
-Upon completion they would hurry back to the start line and then chug half a bottle of water, and hold it upside down on their heads to score the point.
-It was a heated battle that came down to a sudden death match where the odd balls ended up victorious over the lesser, even keels.
+This was a race to test the shipmate’s knowledge of the location of lines as well as an included lesson in hydration.
+We separated everyone into two groups, odds, and evens, and our first mate, Tor, would call out a line, and then the first person in line would have to speed walk (no running on deck) to the correct pin the fastest.
+Upon completion, they would hurry back to the start line and then chug half a bottle of water and hold it upside down on their heads to score the point.
+It was a heated battle that came down to a sudden-death match where the oddballs ended up victorious over the lesser, even keels.
 This was all in preparation for our first sail today.
-As we made way out of Savannah Bay, we were showered with goodbyes and farewells from the ActionQuest squad.
+As we made our way out of Savannah Bay, we were showered with goodbyes and farewells from the ActionQuest squad.
 As Kris turned the boat head-to-wind, we feverishly attempted to raise sails for the first time.
 It was a perfect day for it as well.
-The wind was steady and not over powering and the sun shone bright with barely a cloud in sight.
+The wind was steady and not overpowering, and the sun shone bright with barely a cloud in sight.
 After we practiced a few tacking and jibbing maneuvers, we heaved-to for lunch to steady the boat.
-After everyone ate their fill, we passed the jib, took in the sails and continued on our way to our new destination of mountain point.
-After we anchored, we set off for many of the shipmates first open water dive!
+After everyone ate their fill, we passed the jib, took in the sails, and continued on our way to our new destination of mountain point.
+After we anchored, we set off for many of the shipmate’s first open-water dives!
 They are one step closer to being certified.
 Wahoo!
-It was a wonderful day so far and the shipmates also have their first oceanography class tonight!
+It was a wonderful day so far, and the shipmates also have their first oceanography class tonight!
 It sure has been a jam-packed day so far, with the perfect sunset to bring it to a wonderful close.